 Found in southeast California in Imperial, Riverside, and San Bernardino Counties.

-Outside of California, ranges through Arizona, New Mexico to Oklahoma Arkansas and East Texas, and south into Mexico.
+Outside of California, the species ranges through much of Arizona, New Mexico, Oklahoma, and Texas, into Arkansas, and south into Mexico.

 Stebbins, Robert C., and McGinnis, Samuel M. Field Guide to Amphibians and Reptiles of California: Revised Edition (California Natural History Guides) University of California Press, 2012.